amazon-connect/amazon-connect-snippets/python/contactflowhelper/README.md

 1. function = the operation to exectute, which should be set to `strip_text`
 2. mode = the mode you want to use.
 Options are: trim,left,right
 3. text_string = the text you are working with
-4. text_to_strip = the characters that you want to strip
+4. strip_this = the characters that you want to strip

 ## Example
 ````